Including AAPI Heritage in Classroom Learning

 The organization adds that AAPI studies of culture along with history need to reach beyond May to the whole year.
 In addition, an ADL blog post, The Coronavirus Surfaces Fear, Stereotypes and Scapegoating, offers suggestions for how schools and families can address anti-Asian bias and scapegoating which have accompanied the Covid pandemic.

 The Southern Poverty Law Center’s Learning for Justice provides several articles and blog posts.
 Included is a post about adding classroom content representing the The Diversity of Asian American and Pacific Islander Identities and another post on responding to the model minority myth.
-In addition, Learning for Justice has a 2021 webinar on unpacking the origins, meaning and contemporary impact of the term “Asian American Pacific Islander.”
+In addition, Learning for Justice offers a webinar on unpacking the origins, meaning and contemporary impact of the term “Asian American Pacific Islander.”

 45 Novels Drawing on Asian Myth and Folklore, a 2021 article by Terry Hong at School Library Journal, includes lots of middle grades books.